v0.9β // actively reviewed by engineers

 2 Merge Two Sorted Lists [B75-21] Two-List Merge Core merge operation — used as subroutine in many other problems 10 min

-3 Reverse Linked List [B75-206] In-Place Reversal Fundamental operation — used as helper in 3+ problems in this guide 5-10 min
+3 Reverse Linked List [B75-206] In-Place Reversal Covers whole-list and subrange reversal — helper in Palindrome, Reorder, Sort 15-20 min

 Practice Tips